 - Employee's preference: Some employees may prefer a higher ratio of fixed to variable compensation for the stability and predictability it provides, while others may prefer a lower ratio for the potential for additional pay based on their performance.

 - High dependency employees: Employees who have direct impact on company's sales like a VP of sales, and Head of Product will have a higher variable component.
-Generally, their salary is high and company would want to retain them and have them work to their fullest potential.
+Generally, their salary is high and the company would want to retain them and have them work to their fullest potential.

 Structure of fixed compensation